Periodic dynamics of population-imbalanced fermionic condensates in optical lattices: Different variants of the population imbalanced system

+Here the value of $f_1(\omega)$ in Eq. (\ref{freq}) has to be evaluated by using Eq. (\ref{f1 1D}).
+The limit of the integration is chosen in accordance with the structure of the pairing phases as shown in Fig. \ref{all phases}.
+As an example, for fractional imbalance, $P=0.5$, we put the limits of the $k$ value of the paired region as $k=-0.5\pi$ to $k=-0.33\pi$ and $k=0.33\pi$ to $k=0.5\pi$ for BP1.
+The paired region in BP2 is taken as $k=-0.5\pi$ to $k=-0.42\pi$, $k=-0.08\pi$ to $k=0.08\pi$ and $k=0.42\pi$ to $k=0.5\pi$.
+The paired region in PS spans from $k=-0.17\pi$ to $k=0.17\pi$.
+In FFLO, the paired region is $k=0.17\pi$ to $k=0.5\pi$.
+The signature of different pairing phases (BP1, BP2, PS, FFLO) is depicted in terms of total energy ($\epsilon_{total}$) and momentum ($k$) dispersion diagram in Fig. \ref{dispersion}.
+Here, $\epsilon_{total}$ is the total energy of up-spins and down-spins for the paired region and only up-spins in the unpaired region.
 In 2D or 3D, the BP1 (Fig. \ref{BP1 2D}) is a two-shell structure of the free fermi gas and the superfluid in momentum space.
-The BP2 state (Fig. \ref{BP2 2D}) in 2D and 3D is a three-shell structure of the free fermi gas and the superfluid in a momentum space.
+The BP2 state (Fig. \ref{BP2 2D}) in 2D and 3D is a three-shell structure of the free fermi gas and the superfluid in momentum space.
 In Fig. \ref{FFLO 2D}, the nature of FFLO pairing is depicted where there is the non-zero momentum pairing between red (up-spin) and blue atoms (down-spin) \cite{BCS-FFLO} in 2D.
-The phase-separated state, on the other hand, originates when the up-spin (red) and down-spin (blue) atoms pair with each other and repel the redundant atoms \cite{ps_diagram}, leading to a phase separation between the paired superfluid fermions and the excess unpaired fermions (as shown in Fig. \ref{Normal}).
-The integration limits for solving Eqs. (\ref{f1 1D}), (\ref{f1 2D}) and (\ref{f1 3D}) later have been chosen in accordance with the pairing structures described here, and is elaborated further in \ref{4th section}.
+The phase-separated state, on the other hand, originates when the up-spin (red) and down-spin (blue) atoms pair with each other and repel the redundant atoms \cite{ps_diagram}, leading to a phase separation between the paired superfluid fermions and the excess unpaired fermions (as shown in Fig. \ref{Normal}). \\ The integration limits for solving Eqs. (\ref{f1 2D}) and (\ref{f1 3D}) numerically in later sections have been chosen in accordance with the pairing structures described here, and are elaborated further in \ref{4th section}.